upper waypoint

 By now, you already know that the A’s won, 3-2, and naturally, that meant Kool & the Gang’s “Celebration.”
 It also meant A’s manager Mark Kotsay started a chant of “Let’s Go Oakland” — which began to morph into a giant collective chant of “Fuck John Fisher,” until the PA squelched it.
 Cue yet another play of “Celebration.”
 Drown those pesky fans out!

 As fans scooped up field dirt and stole seats, at last Tower of Power made an appearance over the PA with “So Very Hard to Go.”
-We headed toward the gates to the Luniz’ “I Got 5 On It” remix, and I witnessed three people rapping along to Richie Rich’s timeless verse: Oakland, Smokin’.
+We headed toward the gates to the Luniz’ “I Got 5 On It” remix, as people all around us rapped along to Richie Rich’s timeless verse: Oakland, Smokin’.

 The BART bridge after the A’s final game at the Oakland Coliseum, Sept.
 26, 2024.
 (Gabe Meline/KQED)

 Out on the BART bridge, walking back toward the train, the shroom guys played Mac Dre’s “Feelin’ Myself.”
 The tequila guys played Los Rakas’ “Soy Raka.”
-The saxophone player did Bobby Caldwell’s “What You Won’t Do For Love,” and the laundry-hamper drummer, my favorite busker for 20 years, played Santana’s “Black Magic Woman.”
+The saxophone player did Bobby Caldwell’s “What You Won’t Do For Love,” and the laundry-hamper drummer, my favorite busker over 20 years of going to A’s games, played Santana’s “Black Magic Woman.”

 Sponsored